Agnostic/js-morpg/README.md

 	$ node app

-When the app is runnig, go to:
+When the app is running, go to:

 	http://localhost:3000/